101-13 What are Commodities Markets and How Do They Work?

 Commodity Prices

 The prices of commodities are affected by many factors, including weather, politics, and the state of the economy.
-For example, a drought in the Midwest can cause the price of corn to rise because there is less corn available to be traded.
-Similarly, if there is political instability in a country where oil is produced, oil prices may rise because less oil is available to be traded.
+For example, a drought in the Midwest can cause the price of corn to rise because less corn is available to be traded.
+Similarly, if there is political instability in a country where oil is produced, oil prices may rise because less oil can be traded.

 Commodity Hedging

 Many investors trade commodities as a way to hedge against other investments.
 For example, if an investor owns stock in a company that produces corn, and the price of corn rises, the stock’s value may also rise.
-Conversely, if the price of corn falls, the stock’s value may also fall.
+Conversely, the stock’s value may also fall if corn prices fall.
 By hedging their investments, investors can protect themselves from losses if the prices of commodities fluctuate.

 Commodities Volatility